Assignments

 Make Sure Students Can View your Feedback/Score

-In order to make sure that students can see their score and any feedback you leave for them, here are some things to check by editing your assignment item:
+In order to make sure that students can see their scores and any feedback you leave for them, here are some things to check by editing your assignment item:

 Make sure your assignment has the correct # of points possible in that field